CSCfi/rstudio-daki/README.md

 rocker/tidyverse:4.0.2
 ```

-This container comes with shiny server and the number pre-installed packages as below:
+This rstudio comes with shiny server and the number of pre-installed packages as listed below:

 ```
 tidyverse